Salary Calculator Assumptions and Methodology

 If you hold both an undergraduate and a postgraduate loan, both repayments will be applied at the same time.

-The calculator uses the following conversion rates: one year has 12 months, 52 weeks, and 260 working days (5 × 52).
-Hourly wages assume the number of hours you specify to work per week.
-These are standard conventions and may not match every payroll system for every employer.
+1 year = 12 months, 52 weeks, 260 working days (5 × 52).
+Hourly rates use the weekly hours you enter.
+These are standard conventions and may not match every employer's payroll system.

 Not included in our calculator